-The Annual Research Integrity Statement is reported to the Board of Governors each year, and the University also publishes it on its dedicated Integrity webpage that was set up last year.
+The Annual Research Integrity Statement is reported to the Board of Governors each year, and the University also publishes it on its dedicated Integrity webpage.

 - 1.3.
-This Research Integrity Statement covers the academic year 2018-19 and summarises the University's status relative to the expectations of the Concordat.
+This Research Integrity Statement covers the academic year 2019-2020 and summarises the University's status relative to the expectations of the Concordat.
 It outlines actions and activities undertaken in support of fostering a culture of research integrity, and provides a high-level summary of investigations (if any) of research misconduct that have been undertaken by the University. - 1.4.
 The Pro Vice Chancellor, Research and Global Partnerships, is responsible for institutional oversight on matters relating to research integrity.
-She reports to the University's Board of Governors on an annual basis on any reports of misconduct (last report made on July 2019).
+She reports to the University's Board of Governors on an annual basis on any reports of misconduct (last report made on July 2020).
 She works closely with staff across the University ensuring that appropriate standards of academic integrity are maintained.

-She (or her nominee) attends the induction programme for new research-active staff, part of the 'Your first three years' programme that is run every year and gives a presentation about the University, which covers how researchers are supported and includes a section on academic integrity.

 - 1.5.
+The Pro Vice-Chancellor, Research and Global Partnerships (or her nominee) presents at the university research induction programme for new research-active staff, part of the 'Your first three years' programme, run twice a year, which covers how researchers are supported and includes a section on academic integrity. - 1.6.
 In addition to processes relating to staff, research students are introduced to the University's academic integrity policies and procedures during their mandatory induction which is run three times a year and receive instruction about the University's stance on attribution and plagiarism in academic writing.
 As part of the Research Degrees Committee's Annual Progress Monitoring process, research students' work is reviewed to ensure they are working within the scope of the University's regulations and policies covering academic integrity.
 All students are required to submit a chapter of their thesis or piece of academic writing through Turnitin during the annual monitoring process.
-A training session on data management, storage, archiving and sharing is run annually and is open to all research students. - 1.6.
+A training session on data management, storage, archiving and sharing is run annually and is open to all research students. - 1.7.
 The University has a well-established research ethics process (see also more details below), which adheres to the principles of the UKRI and ESRC ethics in research guidelines.
 As part of this process, all staff and research students are offered research ethics training and support both at faculty and university level.
-The University Research Ethics Committee (UREC) membership is made up of a Chair, appointed by the University's Research and Knowledge Exchange Committee (RKEC); an experienced Administrator; Research Ethics Officers with expertise from each of the faculties; a Research Ethics Officer to oversee applications from the Directorates, an internal expert on data protection and information compliance; a PhD student representative and external lay members from the local community with no links to the University.
+The University Research Ethics Committee (UREC) membership is made up of a Chair, appointed by the University's Research and Knowledge Exchange Committee (RKEC); the Research Ethics and Integrity Officer (see 3.8 below); Research Ethics Officers with expertise from each of the faculties; a Research Ethics Officer to oversee applications from the Directorates, an internal expert on data protection and information compliance; a PhD student representative and external lay members from the local community with no links to the University.